ibm-cloud-docs/transit-gateway/about.md

 {: #routing}

 {{site.data.keyword.tg_full_notm}} supports local and global routing between VPCs and the {{site.data.keyword.cloud_notm}} classic infrastructure.
 All routing options remain within the private {{site.data.keyword.cloud_notm}} infrastructure without operating on the public internet, and are optimized for performance. {{site.data.keyword.tg_full_notm}} allows customers greater flexibility, redundancy, and speed in scaling their workloads, as well as in connecting isolated networks running on {{site.data.keyword.cloud_notm}}.

+To display the routes report for a transit gateway, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-route-reports) for more information.

 ### Privacy
 {: #privacy}